Mishravaibhav0032/25W_CST8916_Final_Project_Assignment/README.md

 <li>The Stream Analytics job didn’t create output files initially because of permission issues with the container.</li>
 <li>Resolution: Corrected storage access roles and confirmed the output path and format (JSON) were properly configured.</li>

 # Lessons Learned
-Gained hands-on experience working with real-time Azure services, especially how to interconnect IoT Hub, Stream Analytics, and Blob Storage.
+<li>Gained hands-on experience working with real-time Azure services, especially how to interconnect IoT Hub, Stream Analytics, and Blob Storage.</li>
-Understood the importance of timestamp synchronization and windowing when aggregating real-time data.
+<li>Understood the importance of timestamp synchronization and windowing when aggregating real-time data.</li>
-Learned how to troubleshoot and debug Azure service configurations, such as verifying routing paths, input/output bindings, and service health.
+<li>Learned how to troubleshoot and debug Azure service configurations, such as verifying routing paths, input/output bindings, and service health.</li>